Ashwagandha for Women

 In Ayurveda, ashwagandha has been thought of as the most prominent Rasayana herb.
 Rasayana is translated to mean “path of essence” and is described as an herbal preparation that promotes rejuvenation and youthfulness of mental and physical health.
 It was often given to children, the middle-aged, and elderly people as a tonic to promote longevity.

 In Ayurvedic medicine and modern medicine alike, ashwagandha is also considered an adaptogenic herb.
 This special type of herb is used to help the body reduce stressors.
 These stressors can be physical, chemical, hormonal, or biological.
 Ashwagandha helps support the stress response and may help regulate hormones.
 With its antioxidant properties, it can help protect against the negative effects of stress on the body.

-Ashwagandha has been proven time and time again to be a powerful herb when it comes to relieving stress, supporting the immune system, brain health, and overall vitality.
-But how does it support and benefit women?
+Ashwagandha has been proven time and time again to be a powerful herb when it comes to relieving stress and supporting the immune system, brain health, and overall vitality.
+But what are the benefits of ashwagandha for women specifically?

 Women go through many changes during life and have many responsibilities on their shoulders.
 Perhaps ashwagandha may be what we need to help support women’s overall health, support our changing bodies, and provide anti-aging remedies.

 1. Ashwagandha Root Helps Improve Sexual Dysfunction

 Many women experience sexual dysfunction at some point in their lives, although it is hard to know just how many since most people, not just women, are hesitant to bring this concern up to their medical providers.